-This year’s FORUM takes the motif of freefall as a point of departure from which to explore black artistic practice as a strategy of innovation, resistance and liberation.
+This year’s talks programme curated by Ekow Eshun takes the motif of Freefall as a point of departure from which to explore black artistic practice as a strategy of innovation, resistance and liberation.

 When blackness is recognised as something that is produced and conjured what choices become available to cultural makers?
 Through Kahlil Joseph’s latest video works, Black Mary, mAAd and Fly Paper, Alessandra Raengo (Associate Professor at Georgia State University) discusses the founding and methods of her research group, liquid blackness, and how ‘liquidity’ can be used as a tool to investigate blackness as an aesthetic mode, rather than solely a marker of identity.
 The talk will focus on the way Joseph pursues fluidity in the expression of blackness in cinematic image by being attuned to the sounds and textures of a variety of black communities and the rich archive of African American cultural expressions.

 For further interest, a short review of Kahlil Joseph’s ‘Fly Paper’ by Alessandra Reagno can be read here: http://liquidblackness.com/lb-art-reviews-kahlil-josephs-fly-paper-by-alessandra-raengo/

 Ekow Eshun (Writer and 1-54 Forum Curator) in conversation with artist Athi-Patra Ruga on his practice and first major solo exhibition in the UK, Of Gods, Rainbows and Omissions, currently on display at Somerset House.
 Through mythical characters set in dramatic scenes and presented in multiple mediums, Ruga criticises and parodies South Africa’s political status quo, ideas of utopia and the pre-colonial.